franzwollang/physics/README.md

 - Spacetime from First Principles: Free-Energy Foundations on the Infinite-Clique Graph (Draft) — DOI [10.5281/zenodo.15843979](https://zenodo.org/records/17000342)
 - A Sea of Noise: Relativity from a Thermodynamic Force in Scale-Space (Draft) — DOI [10.5281/zenodo.17000665](https://zenodo.org/records/17000666)

+## Transparency and Limitations

+- Drafts are LLM-assisted, with a high likelihood of mathematical errors.
+- The point is not perfection but communication.
+- I acknowledge that this project is in many ways indistinguishable from crank/crackpot physics.
+My way of countering that is total transparency: show the drafts, show the reasoning and motivations, include as much maths as I can, include falsifiable predictions when possible, leave the work open for critique, and make meaningful attempts to address flaws that are pointed out.
+- My background is informal but informed: years of study without a degree, embedded in a community of physicists.

+## How I Use AI (Workflow and Models)

+- I lean into LLMs' strengths: fast iteration, broad fluency across a huge swath of fields, and the ability to connect proposals to known patterns or suggest new ones for me to interrogate.
+Rapid cycles help discard clearly bad ideas and converge on not‑immediately‑terrible ones worth deeper work.
+- I use multiple state‑of‑the‑art models.
+This project only became viable in the last ~12–18 months as models crossed qualitative thresholds: more abstract reasoning and better coherence across more complex contexts.
+They still require constant guidance and a tight leash; I remain the editor and final arbiter.
+- Even with the heavy use of LLMs, these drafts represent months of work.
+That is already only a small fraction of the time it would have taken otherwise.

 ---